stefanwalther/sense-go/README.md

 **Visualization Extensions** created for Qlik Sense.

-The implementation is a based on the functionality in the [Yeoman Generator for Visualization Extensions](https://github.com/stefanwalther/generator-qsExtension).
+The implementation is a based on the deployment functionality in the [Yeoman Generator for Visualization Extensions](https://github.com/stefanwalther/generator-qsExtension).
 Technically sense-go is using a set of configurable gulp-plugins.

+The main reason behind creating this library is that I am creating a lot of different visualization extensions for Qlik Sense, but in any of these projects I include some kind of deployment system (so far always using grunt).
+If I have to make changes to the general deployment approach I have to change every single visualization extension repository, which is not really ideal.
+So introducing this library centralizes the deployment needs and allows me to re-use a central approach.

 ## Deployment